Tyvain/Spring-Batch-Generic-Bulk/README.md

 # Version
 - V1: generic write with introspection, sql file, no read, no jpa
-- V2(TODO): remove introspection, use jpa (or something else) to create data in the table
+- V2: use jpa to create data in the table (in memory)
+- V3(TODO): insert in postgres

 # Launching
 Run Application